Aazan-Iqbal/3162/test-2/README.txt

 //Open web browser and type in: http://localhost:4000/user/sign-up
 // register an account
 // you should be redirected to a login page.
-Proceed to login
+Proceed to login with your credentials
-// Fter logging in you should arrive at localhost:4000/admin/manage-equipment and be able to see the page
+// After logging in you should arrive at localhost:4000/admin/manage-equipment and be able to see the page

 //if you attempt to access localhost:4000/admin/manage-equipment without logging